JordanTaylorJ/JordanTaylorJ/README.md

 Current student in a full stack software engineering program.

 I am experienced 💫 working with JavaScript, React, HTML, CSS, Python, Ruby and SQL.
-I'm currently 🔭 learning about Redux and Rails.
+I'm currently 🔭 learning about Rails.
+I look farward to 🌱 learning Redux.

 I also have a bachelors in accounting 🧮 and marketing 📈 from Colorado State University 💙 and a fixed-wing private pilot license ✈️.